Positivity certificates for linear recurrences: Algorithm and proof

 Next, by definition of~$e$ and~$v$, $TA^mT^{-1}v=\lambda^mv$.
 So $v$ is an eigenvector for the positive eigenvalue of a positive matrix.
 By Perron's theorem, it is a real multiple of a positive vector.
-Thus either~$v>0$ or $v<0$ and then changing~$T$ into~$-T$ and~$v$ into~$-v$ turns~$v$ into a positive eigenvector of~$TA^mT^{-1}.$ This is what is done in step~3.
+Thus either~$v>0$ or $v<0$ and then changing~$T$ into~$-T$ and~$v=Te$ into~$-v$ turns~$v$ into a positive eigenvector of~$TA^mT^{-1}.$ This is what is done in Step~3.

-Since $e=T^{-1}v>0$, by continuity of the linear map $T^{-1}$, there exists a small enough ball~$B_r(v)$ around~$v$ such that $T^{-1}B_r(v)>0$.
-This can be computed for instance by starting from~$r=2$ and using dichotomy to divide the distance between~$r$ and~$1$ until an appropriate~$r$ is found.
-This proves that step~4 succeeds.
+Since $e=T^{-1}v>0$, by continuity of the linear map $T^{-1}$, for sufficiently small $r>0,~T^{-1}B_r(v) >0$.
+Such an~$r$ can be computed for instance by starting from~$r=2$ and using dichotomy to divide the distance between~$r$ and~$1$ until an appropriate~$r$ is found.
+This proves that Step~4 succeeds.

-By \cref{thm:key} applied to $TA(n+m-1)\dotsm A(n)T^{-1}$, there exists a~$K$ as required by step~5.
+By \cref{thm:key} applied to $TA(n+m-1)\dotsm A(n)T^{-1}$, there exists a~$K$ as required by Step~5.
 In order to compute it, one can compute $TA({n+m})\dots A(n)T^{-1}G$ for each generator~$G$ of the cone~$B_r(v)$, which gives a vector of polynomials in~$\mathbf Q (\lambda)[n]$ that has to be ultimately positive by the existence of~$K$.
 For instance, for each polynomial, one can start from~$i=1$ and check whether the polynomial is positive on~$[i,\infty)$ using Sturm sequences, and if not, double~$i$.
 In the end, $K$ can be taken as the maximum of the values obtained for each coordinate for each generator~$G$.
-This proves that step~5 succeeds.
+This proves that Step~5 succeeds.

 Step~6 consists simply in checking that the initial values up to~$K$ are nonnegative.